Next Program Start Date:

 Attend one Information Session to learn about the program and steps for applying.

-Medical Assisting is a rewarding career for caring people...it's also one of the nation's most in-demand occupations, with job growth projected to reach 34% by 2018, according to the U.S. Labor Department.
+Medical Assisting is a rewarding career for caring people...it's also one of the nation's most in-demand occupations, with job growth projected to increase by 29 percent from 2012 to 2022, according to the U.S. Labor Department.
+Average job growth is 11 percent.

 Where You Study Matters